Types of Wind Royalties

 How Wind Royalties Are Valued

 There are many factors that play into the value of wind royalties and other compensation.
-These include location, capacity, average wind speed, current royalty percentage, wind production, lease terms, and even the operator of the wind farm or project.
+These include location, capacity, average wind speed, current royalty percentage, wind production, lease terms, risk profile, and even the operator of the wind farm or project.

 Location